micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

-To use a joystick that is not activated in the standard configuration of the controller, please use the “JAX” command to reconfigure the joystick according to the desired values and repeat the above described steps.
+To use a joystick that is not activated in the standard configuration of the controller, please use the “JAX” command to reconfigure the joystick according to the desired values and repeat the steps described above.
 Some controllers do not store this configuration to non-volatile memory.
-Here a custom startup controller macro can send the necessary JAX commands on each controller start.
+Here a custom startup controller macro can send the necessary “JAX” commands on each controller start.

 **For example: C-867.262 controller with USB joystick:** To enable USB